petersowah/chow-radar/README.md

 # food-radar
-A simple food listing app
+A simple food listing app using Ruby